Empowering an Anti-Racist Curriculum: Building racial literacy and taking action in our schools

-In collaboration with The Black Curriculum, Global Learning London is offering schools an unprecedented opportunity to interrogate the role they play in challenging and re-balancing inequality of opportunity and outcomes, and act upon it through anti-racist practice.
+The Black Curriculum and Global Learning London are offering schools the unprecedented opportunity to interrogate the role they play in challenging and re-balancing inequality of opportunity and outcomes, and act upon it through anti-racist practice.

 COVID 19 and Black Lives Matter have re-ignited questions around race and racism, bringing them to the fore of conversations around structural inequality.
 With schools actively interrogating their own systems and practices, Global Learning London and The Black Curriculum are joining forces to share the expertise we have accumulated on how to better embed anti-racist pedagogy and global perspectives into school structures and within their delivery of the curriculum.